john-hen/demo-Sphinx-autodoc/docs/overview.rst

 This is a section inside the Overview chapter.
 We have marked it as a possible link target by putting ``.. _first-steps:`` right above the section header.
-Though we could also generate section labels automatically, once and for all, if we used the Autosectionlabel_ extension.
+We could also generate section labels automatically, once and for all, if we used the Autosectionlabel_ extension.

-Maybe it's time for a code example:
+Here is a code example:

 .. code-block:: python